-- Do not place fingers, hands, arms, etc. into any opening (such as the air relief valve hole). - Do not wear loose or frayed clothing or jewelry that could catch on equipment or become trapped in the equipment. - Do not touch the impeller or other rotating elements, if rotated, this can cause severe injury.
-Areas of the pump are left open for inspection and adjustment of packing.
-Never place your hands or fingers into these areas while the equipment is in operation.
-Do not wear loose clothing, long hair, or jewelry around the equipment.
+- Do not place fingers, hands, arms, etc. into any opening (such as the air relief valve hole). - Do not wear loose or frayed clothing or jewelry that could catch on equipment or become trapped in the equipment.

 Excessive noise

 - If the operating noise level of the product exceeds local code or safe levels (over 85 dBA), the product must be installed in a controlled access area.
 Provide ear protection to persons authorized to be in this area. - Fire pumps can start unexpectedly at any time.
 Ear protection should be carried by, or readily available to, all persons authorized to be in the pump room with these pumps.
 Observe health and safety regulations limiting exposure of personnel to excessive noise.